IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/SETUP.md

 ## Create bucket in Cloud Object Storage service

-Create a bucket with a unique bucket name, for example `dh-demo001`, `regional` for location: `us-south` with `Standard` Storage class.
+Create a bucket with a unique bucket name, for example `dh-demo001`, `cross-region` for location: `us-geo` with `Standard` Storage class.